-You can also attach Seek Outside's Hip Belt Pockets onto the waist belt to provide quick and easy access to your GPS, water bottle, game calls, food and other small items.
+- Seek Outside's Hip Belt Pockets-The waist belt pocket attaches to the hip belt and provides quick and easy access to your GPS, water bottle, game calls, food and other small items.

 *All packs will ship within 3 weeks of order placement

 - Patented Articulating Frame.
 Suspension will comfortably carry anything you can.

 - Breakaway bag allows you to carry meat or gear between the bag and frame.

 - X-Pac™ Backpack Fabric - forever waterproof & durable, eliminating the need for a raincover.

 - Large 5000 ci rolltop packbag with fully separating side zipper for easy access.